Kenneth E. Brailsford: Personal life

-Ken married his college sweetheart, Linda Hughes Brailsford, and they are the parents of six children, twenty-four grandchildren, and seven great grandchildren.
+Ken married his college sweetheart, Linda Hughes Brailsford, and they are the parents of six children, twenty-four grandchildren, and seven great-grandchildren.
 He and his wife currently live in Park City, Utah.

 Brailsford is a member of the Church of Jesus Christ of Latter-day Saints.
-Among other assignments, Brailsford has served as a bishop, stake clerk, counselor in a stake presidency, and from 2005 to 2008 as president of the church's Columbia South Carolina mission.
+Among other assignments, Brailsford has served as a bishop, stake clerk, counsellor in a stake presidency, and from 2005 to 2008 as president of the church's Columbia South Carolina mission.